-The intersection under consideration is illustrated in Figure 1.
-This is a four-approach intersection with through lanes (that also serve right turns) and exclusive left-turn lanes.
+The intersection under consideration is illustrated in figure 1.
+This is a four-approach intersection with through lanes (that also serve as right turn lanes) and exclusive left turn lanes.
 Each phase in this intersection is labeled following the NEMA (National Electrical Manufacturers Association) convention.
 This intersection is an adequate test case, not only because it appears often in real-world traffic networks, but also because its symmetry allows for a fairly straightforward analysis.
 It should be noted, however, that this control technique may be applied to any intersection layout.

 Figure 1.
 Diagram.
-An isolated intersection.
+Intersection model with standard phase numbering.

-All approaches to the study intersection are 1000 meters long.
-The long approaches help to ensure that arriving traffic is distributed properly, and that delayed vehicles exceed the approach length.
-This is particularly important for simulation runs with traffic flow approaching the saturation level.
-The left-turn lanes provide 100 meters of vehicle queue space to help prevent blocking from occurring at the lane branching point.
+In the intersection used, all approaches are 1000 meters long.
+The long leads into the intersection help to ensure that arriving traffic is distributed properly, and that vehicles do not build up at the inputs of the network.
+This is particularly important for simulation runs with traffic levels approaching the saturation level.
+The left turn lanes provide 100 meters of vehicle queue space to help avoid blocking at the lane branching point.
 The distribution of vehicle route selection (i.e. left, straight, or right) is identical for all approaches.
 These parameters have been chosen arbitrarily, but the goal is to simulate a somewhat realistic case simply to demonstrate the operation of the control method.
-It is important to remember that this method will work for any intersection under any load conditions, so long as certain criteria are met (as discussed in the section on the Scheduling Algorithm below).
+It is important to remember that this method will work for any intersection under any load conditions, so long as certain criteria are met (as discussed in the 3rd section of Chapter 3).